jmamma/MegaCommand_Design/README.md

 ## Important

-Display must be installed last.
+OLED Display must be installed last.

 The MIDI DIN ports get soldered on before the display